lindseyW111/HelloWorld.js/README.md

     Friday

 ### Dangling else problem
   Dangling else problem usually happens in javascript when not using curly brackets.
 The simplest way to fix this problem is to use curly brackets.

+## Classes and Inhertance
+#### Objects are variables that can have many values

+Input:

+    const person ={name:"Jane", age:21, hairColor:"brown"} // creat person object
+    // code to print out
+    document.getElementById("demo").innerHTML =
+    person.name + " is " + person.age + " years old.";

+Output:

+    Jane is 21 year old.

+this is a keyword used and for objects

+Code example:

+    function myFunction() {
+      return this;}

 ## Sources
 https://www.w3schools.com/js/js_history.asp#:~:text=JavaScript%20was%20invented%20by%20Brendan,JavaScript%20for%20the%20Firefox%20browser